Shire Cruisers Information Pack

 Stoppages and restrictions

-Reservoirs recovered well over the winter.
-The ground is very wet, so streams will continue to top up levels into the spring.
-However, rivers are likely to rise easily with any rainfall, so navigation on the Calder & Hebble and Aire & Calder Navigations may be interrupted more frequently than usual.
+Reservoirs recovered well over the early winter.
+The ground is quite wet, so streams will continue to top up levels into the spring.
+However, rivers are likely to rise easily with any rainfall, so navigation on the Calder & Hebble and Aire & Calder Navigations may be interrupted more frequently than usual in the early part of the season.

 Calder & Hebble Navigation